Isha-Kaskhedikar/RDBMS_IA/README.md

 # RDBMS_IA

+Name: Isha Kaskhedikar
+Roll no: 1911087
+Course: RDBMS
+College: KJ Somaiya College of Engineering

+About the project-
 This is a data visualization python implementation based on the research paper attached.
 For running the notebook:
 1) Download the San Francisco and Philadelphia crime datasets from the Google drive link given below.